srgk26/EasyPlotting.jl/README.md

 # easy_plotting.app
 Statistical plotting GUI app. ***Minimal/no coding required to use.***

 This is an attempt to create a working GUI app that creates selected scientific plots for user's datasets and user-defined custom options.
+Simply need to click to select the file that needs to plot, select options such as size and colour, and a plot will be created.
+The process can be repeated until a satisfactory plot is created, and the PNG image can be saved as desired.

 At the moment, only heatmap plotting is available.
 Additional plot types will be added in the future.